The Zink Block

-The Zink Block is a historic commercial building located at Buffalo in Erie County, New York.
+The Zink Block is a historic commercial building located in Buffalo, in Erie County, New York.
 It was built in 1896 for William T. Zink for his furniture sales and repair store.
 It is a five-story, brick building with a flat roof and Italian Renaissance Revival detailing.
 It sits on a stone foundation.
-The seven bay front facade features two stacked tripartite bay window units on the second through fourth floors.
+The seven-bay front facade features two stacked tripartite bay window units on the second through fourth floors.

 It was listed on the National Register of Historic Places in 2010.